Nassau County Family Law Attorney

 - Domestic violence, child abuse/neglect, or abandonment

-- The child (over age 12) has expressed that they want a different arrangement
+- The child (over age 12) has expressed a desire for a different arrangement

 - A parent lost their job and is experiencing a significant loss of income

-- A parent would like to move out of state or to a different area (e.g. a relocation case)
+- A parent is relocating out of state or to a different area (relocation cases)

-- A parent is struggling with a medical condition or mental health disorder
+- A parent has a medical condition or mental health disorder that impacts parenting

 Protecting Your Financial Best Interests

-The Law Office of Tzvi Y. Hagler, P.C. can help guide you into making the right decisions regarding your financial matters.
-We take our jobs seriously and will work hard to ensure your best interests are protected throughout the legal process.
+The Law Office of Tzvi Y. Hagler, P.C. can help guide you in making the right decisions for your financial future.
+We are dedicated to ensuring your best interests are protected throughout the legal process, offering detailed analysis and actionable recommendations for every client.

-We believe in providing a thorough case evaluation before working on any project, which helps us in attaining certain objectives.
-Apart from seeking your desired result, we want to ensure the accurate and equitable distribution of all your marital assets, if applicable.
+We believe in providing a thorough case evaluation before starting any legal project, which helps us set realistic objectives from the beginning.
+In addition to working toward your desired outcome, we work to ensure the accurate and equitable distribution of all marital assets as required under New York law.

-Additionally, our firm offers comprehensive financial planning post-divorce to help you transition smoothly into your new life circumstances.
-Understanding tax implications, asset management, and setting up future financial goals are just some of the services we offer to ensure you maintain your financial health.
-Our strategy also involves collaborating with financial advisers and accountants to build a robust financial plan that stands the test of time.
+Additionally, our firm offers comprehensive post-divorce financial planning to help you transition into your new life with clarity.
+Our services include assistance with tax implications, asset management, and setting future financial goals to ensure you remain financially secure.
+We also collaborate with financial advisers and accountants to build a robust financial plan customized to your needs, supporting you for the long term.

-At Law Office of Tzvi Y. Hagler, P.C., we believe in being fully transparent and keeping in constant communication throughout the legal process.
-We are not only well informed in the law, but we are truly committed to protecting our clients’ rights and futures.
+At Law Office of Tzvi Y. Hagler, P.C., we believe in complete transparency and open communication throughout the legal process.
+We stand dedicated to protecting our clients’ rights, explaining every development, and facilitating strong, lasting solutions every step of the way.

-Our Nassau County family lawyers seek to help clients understand their legal options so they can work together to obtain a better outcome.
+Our Nassau County family law attorneys strive to help every client understand their legal options, so we can work together for the best possible result.

 From the initial consultation to the resolution of your case, trust our Nassau County family law attorneys to stand by your side.
 Request an appointment online or call us at (516) 514-3868 today.